 If you are figuring out the scoring and skills of top players, it is also a good moment to know what a scratch golfer is as most Grand Slam achievers were scratch or better in the early phases of their careers.

-The Calendar-year Grand Slam
+The Calendar-Year Grand Slam

 The Calendar-Year Grand Slam in golf is by far the rarest and most valuable achievement in golf demanding the winning of all four major championships of the modern era within a single calendar year.